 Education & Experience:

-- Minimum 1.5 years of experience in an MA role
+- Minimum 1.5 years of experience in a pediatric MA role

 - Acquire and maintain current CPR certification.